vuex-orm/plugin-graphql/docs/guide/README.md

 ## Actions

-While using Vuex-ORM with the GraphQL plugin you have to distinct between two types of Vuex actions:
+While using Vuex-ORM with the GraphQL plugin you have to distinguish between two types of Vuex actions:

 - Vuex-ORM actions: Retrieve data from or save data to Vuex (`Vue Component <--> Vuex Store`)
 - Persistence actions: Load data from or persist data to the GraphQL API (`Vuex Store <--> GraphQL Server`)